 1. Buy a NEW garden sprayer

-I went with a basic, grey, 2 gallon sprayer.
-I tried to avoid the brands that look like bug sprayers or were vibrant colors.
+I went with a basic, grey, 2-gallon sprayer.
+I tried to avoid the brands that looked like bug sprayers or were vibrant colors.
 You might get some funny looks with “Roundup” printed on the side of it.

 Note: Do not try to rinse out an existing sprayer unless you like smelling like bug spray or fertilizer.
 That would be bad.

 Remove the sprayer attachment.
 Many of these sprayers have a small hose and filter for the pickup.
 Remove them both so you have just the large hose as a pickup reaching the bottom of the tank.
 This allows you to spray a larger volume of water at once.